-- Sufficient breadth of knowledge.
+- A long-term relationship.
+You cannot use personal knowledge as identification for someone the boss introduced you to this morning. - Sufficient breadth of knowledge.
 You should know more about the individual than what a nodding acquaintanceship would bring. - Reasonable certainty.
 You must have no reasonable doubt in your mind that the signer is who he or she claims to be.
 The test is: Would you be willing to swear to it in court?

-Credible Witness-the notary personally knows someone or uses an approved identification document that has not been expired more than three years, who swears that he or she personally knows the signer.
+Credible Witness-the notary relies on the testimony of someone who swears that he or she personally knows the signer.
 In order to use the credible witness as identification:

-- The notary personally knows the witness or uses an approved identification document that has not been expired more than three years. - The witness must personally know the signer. - Both witness and signer must be present during notarization. - Witness must take an oath from the notary.
+- The notary must either personally know the witness or get satisfactory evidence of the witness's identity through an approved identification document that has not been expired more than three years. - The witness must personally know the signer. - Both witness and signer must be present during notarization. - Witness must take an oath from the notary.

 Sample oath/affirmation: